 Another example is shown with a set of goblins (which would ordinarily attack the player) instead fall in love with and/or dance near the player.

-Check out more ways to customize levels and see a preview of a developer designed level using Project Spark on page two.
+Check out more ways to customize levels and preview the crossroads mode of Project Spark, which offers pre-designed levels to play and modify, on page two.

 The props that can be added to the map screen vary from small objects to houses.
 For those who like to venture off the beaten path, they can create their own structures with land masses and add a door for entry as shown above.